 Depending on your requirements, there are various options to access research software and to connect to our Unix/Linux servers from outside of the University.

-Likely the most convenient method is to connect via our externally visible ssh server act-ssh.reading.ac.uk.
-There are two options for two factor authentication.
-You can use the Microsoft Authenticator app on your mobile phone, in a similar way as when you authenticate to UoR Microsoft services.
-Or you can set up ssh key authentication, which can be used to automate the process of connecting from your personal machine.
-We have provided detailed tutorials how to set up ssh key authentication and how to automate the connection process both for Windows and Unix (Mac or Linux) users here: act-ssh with MobaXterm – step by step guide and act-ssh for Linux and Mac users – step by step guide.
-In addition to shell access you can set up ssh tunnels and access many other UoR systems and services like data shares, connecting to managed remote desktops, ‘remoting’ to your Linux and Windows desktop computers, accessing databases or web based services.
+Likely the most convenient method is to connect via our externally visible ssh server arc-ssh.reading.ac.uk.
+Registration and two factor authentication is required.
+You can start with using one time passwords (OTP) that are sent to your UoR email address, but we recommend that, in the long run, you set up ssh key authentication, which can be used to automate the process of connecting from your personal machine.
+The one time email codes can also be replaced with Google Authenticator codes.
+You can generate Google Authenticator codes using the Microsoft Authenticator app on your mobile phone, the same one you use to authenticate to UoR Microsoft services.
+In addition to the above general instructions, we have provided detailed tutorials how to set up ssh key authentication and how to automate the connection process both for Windows and Unix (Mac or Linux) users here: arc-ssh with MobaXterm – step by step guide and arc-ssh for Linux and Mac users – step by step guide.
+In addition to shell access you can set up ssh tunnels and access many other UoR systems and services like data shares, connecting to managed remote desktops, ‘remoting’ to your Linux and Windows desktop computers and accessing databases or web based services.

-For information on connecting using the VPN (and who can use it), please visit the DTS remote working pages.
+For information on connecting using the Virtual Private Network, VPN (and who can use it), please visit the DTS remote working pages.
 Note that researchers, including research students, who work on our Unix systems will not need the VPN and can rely on the ssh connection via act-ssh or the Linux Remote Desktop.
-It should be mentioned that for security reasons the VPN does not provide unrestricted access to the whole campus network, but only the main services.
-Research staff and research students who work on Windows can now access software from home via AppsAnywhere, and some software packages are licensed to be installed on University members’ home PCs as well.
+It should be mentioned that for security reasons the VPN does not provide unrestricted access to the whole campus network, but only to the main services.
+Research staff and research students who work on Windows can now access software from home via AppsAnywhere.
+Some software packages are licensed to be installed on University members’ home PCs as well.
 Access to Unix and Windows data storage is/will be provided by Managed File Transfer (MFT) and act-ssh.